-Hardly anyone can answer this question confidently.
+Hardly anyone can answer how deep to fish for carp confidently.
 However, I will try to explain my point of view.

 They all are different, and all water bodies are different, but I would say that everywhere fish will prefer those depths that are convenient for them and that will meet all the requirements.